CDANs: Temporal Causal Discovery from Autocorrelated and Non-Stationary Time Series Data: Background

-Later, the PCMCI+ algorithm was proposed that supports both lagged and contemporaneous edges \citep{runge2020discovering}.
-Here, lagged edges are identified using PCMCI and contemporaneous edges are identified by constructing contemporaneous adjacencies and then performing MCI tests between the contemporaneous variables.
-Despite using MCI tests to control false positives, some additional edges can still be detected because none of the algorithms consider time influence.
-If several variables of the underlying model have time influence, it can act as a confounder and can yield false edges between the variables.

-\textbf{Changing modules:} The changing modules, and the distribution shifts in variables over time, can be considered confounders or latent common causes. \citep{zhang2017causal}.
-These confounders can be divided into three types: 1. as a function of domain index or smooth function of time index, 2. fixed distribution with no functional relationships, and 3. non-stationary variables with no functional relationship \citep{huang2020causal}.
+\textbf{Changing modules:} Considering the non-stationary nature of the data, some variables will inevitably change their distribution over time.
+These are called changing modules, as described by \cite{zhang2017causal}, which are the functions of time or domain index (\figureref{fig:fig2}).
+These influences can often act as confounders or latent common causes \citep{zhang2017causal} which can be divided into three types: i) as a function of domain index or smooth function of time index, ii) fixed distribution with no functional relationships, and iii) non-stationary variables with no functional relationship \citep{huang2020causal}.
 In this work, we limit our focus to the first type of confounders to detect the changing modules.
-Detecting the changing modules (i.e. the edges between time and contemporaneous variables) while learning causal structure for temporal data is important because ignoring such modules may lead to false or incorrect causal links between the variables.
+Detecting the edges due to the changing modules (i.e. the edges between time and variables in \figureref{fig:fig2}) while learning causal structure from temporal data is important because ignoring such confounders may lead to the estimation of false or incorrect causal links between the variables.